TheLindaProjectInc/metriverse-docs-backup/developer-guides/libraries.md

 title: Libraries
 description:
 published: true
-date: 2023-05-15T03:08:17.676Z
+date: 2023-05-15T05:43:46.130Z
 tags:
 editor: markdown
 dateCreated: 2023-05-14T07:58:58.695Z
 ---

 MetriVerse exists on the Metrix blockchain as a set of contracts which are accessible outside of the platform website.

-It's possible to achieve this use a library.
+It's possible to achieve this using a library.

 <br/>